 2015

-Set in Auschwitz-Birkenau, the film offers a harrowing and intimate portrayal of the Holocaust through the eyes of a Jewish prisoner Saul Ausländer (Geza Rohrig) forced to work as a Sonderkommando in the camp’s gas chambers.
+Set in Auschwitz-Birkenau, the film offers a harrowing and intimate portrayal of the Holocaust through the eyes of an imprisoned Jewish person, Saul Ausländer (Geza Rohrig), forced to work as a Sonderkommando in the camp’s gas chambers.
 This powerful and unsettling film, which takes place over two days, provides an intense, personal depiction of the Holocaust through a narrow yet emotionally charged lens.
 By focusing on one man’s seemingly irrational mission in the face of incomprehensible horror, the film asks deep questions about the nature of humanity, memory, and dignity in the most dehumanizing of circumstances.
 It’s a film that lingers long after the credits roll, challenging viewers to reflect on the human capacity for survival, meaning, and morality amid the worst of human atrocities.

 Woman In Gold